Mfaouzia/mfaouzia.github.io/pages/about.md

 # About

 Hey there!
-Super glad you're checking out my blog, 'Tech & Wisdom'.
+Super glad you're checking out my blog, **Tech & Wisdom**.
 It’s like our chill spot online where we talk about life's twists and turns, cool computer science stuff, and my adventures in China.

 What You'll Find Here:

-1.*Life Ups and Downs*: Sharing my journey and tips on staying positive.
+1*.Life Ups and Downs*: Sharing my journey and tips on staying positive.

 2.*Life Hacks and Chats*: Your go-to for quirky advice and daily musings.

 3.*Tech in Plain English*: Making computer science fun and easy to grasp.

 4.*Tales from China*: My eye-opening experiences in a whole different world.

 This blog is all about us - sharing, laughing, and learning together.
 Whether you're into tech, need a mood boost, or curious about China, there's something here for you.

 So, jump in, make yourself comfy, and let’s keep the chat rolling.
 Your stories and ideas are what make this place rock.